caca0513/caca-extraction/README.md

 4. When multiple findings(leads) are found for one instruction, helper hunters will be summoned and each following one lead and advance forward, the original hunter(master) will retire.
 RIP~

 Pending:
+1. split words by space
-1. finding multiple records / sub transactions
+2. finding multiple records / sub transactions
-2. visualize interim states of instruction execution
+3. visualize interim states of instruction execution
-3. Given a group of scanned document of the same format, and labelled data (annotation), Auto generate instructions for hunter to find the target field/values
+4. Given a group of scanned document of the same format, and labelled data (annotation), Auto generate instructions for hunter to find the target field/values
-4. Auto group document by its format
+5. Auto group document by its format